-AbbVie scientists combine deep biologic knowledge with cutting-edge research technology to accelerate the delivery of advancements in cancer.
+AbbVie scientists are working to combine deep biologic knowledge with cutting-edge research technology to accelerate the delivery of advancements in cancer.

 Regulated cell death – apoptosis

 Apoptosis is a form of regulated cell death, a natural process that eliminates damaged, unneeded or dangerous cells from the body.1 Through our deep knowledge of apoptosis and the role impaired apoptosis can play in the proliferation of cancer cells, we are advancing novel cancer research.

 Immuno-oncology therapies aim to use the body’s own immune system to help fight cancer.2 Regular function of natural immune effector mechanisms for tumor detection and elimination may help prevent the growth and spread of tumors.

 Interfering with the communication signals of malignant B cells is a potential strategy for treating some types of cancer.3 AbbVie is investigating key enzymes in the B cell receptor signaling complex that play an important role in the survival and expansion of malignant B cells.

 Antigens are markers on cells that can be used to specifically target

 cells that express the marker, including cancer cells, with

 therapeutic agents.4 The ideal antigen is present on cancer

 cells but not on normal cells.
 At AbbVie, we are leveraging our